 We have to admit that at this point the amount of information that tries to explain how markets work has itself become a problem.
 Oftentimes, it is impossible for a novice trader to navigate himself in the sea of trading-related knowledge.
 Hence, another degree of complexity.

 What is the possible solution to this problem?
 Focus.
-Focus on one asset type, one timeframe and one trading strategy at a time.
+Focus on one asset type, one time frame and one trading strategy at a time.
 It is much easier to get lost when you do not have a clear picture of what you are doing.
 Different assets are traded differently and require different strategies.
-Different timeframes utilize different types of analysis.
+Different time frames utilize different types of analysis.
 Different analysis tools provide different signals.
-In trading, all these things matter.
+In trading, all of these things matter.
 Therefore, you might want to choose one in each category and master them first before jumping to something else.

 As you can see, overall complex nature of the financial markets is a result of its constituent parts being complex.
 Today we have covered three of them.
 It is easier to work with complex systems when you break them down into bite-sized and easily digestible pieces.
 In this case, it is easier to fight different hurdles one-on-one, and not the system at large.To the platform